0x3C50/Renderer/README.md

 Renderer2d draws in 2 dimensions, on the hud.
 Renderer3d draws in 3 dimensions, in the world.

 # Events
-This library has its own event system, which broadcasts some basic rendering events (hud render, world render, etc).
+This library has its own event system, which broadcasts some basic rendering events (hud render, world render, etc.).
 You can find more information on the wiki

 # Suggestions
 You can leave suggestions in the issues section